No fluff, just logic.

 A burial insurance plan will be worth it for you if the benefits are greater than the costs.

-Check out the below reasons and decide if your personal pros outweigh your cons.
+Check out the reasons below and decide if your pros outweigh your cons.

 Whole Life Insurance: A Quick Refresher